Kafue National Park: Fauna

 Kafue National Park hosts 21 species of antelope.
-This large range of antelope includes puku, sitatunga, red lechwe, blue duiker, yellow-backed duiker, Sharpe's grysbok, oribi, impala, roan antelope, sable antelope and hartebeest.
+This large range of antelope includes puku, sitatunga, blue duiker, yellow-backed duiker, Sharpe's grysbok, oribi, impala, roan antelope, sable antelope, blue wildebeest, and Lichtenstein's hartebeest.
+The Kafue lechwe had been extirpated from the park in the 1960s due to poaching and dam construction, but it was reintroduced in 2025.

 With around 4,800 African bush elephant, herds are commonly seen.
-Other mammals include African buffalo, aardvark, pangolin, bushpig, warthog, spring hare and bush baby.
+Other mammals include African buffalo, plains zebra, aardvark, pangolin, bushpig, warthog, spring hare and bush baby.

 Since 2005, the protected area has been considered a lion 'conservation unit', together with South Luangwa National Park.
 There are over 200 lions in the park.
 The park has the largest cheetah population in Zambia and a healthy population of African leopards.
 The park is a stronghold of the African wild dog.
 Other carnivores include Selous's mongoose, white-tailed mongoose, marsh mongoose, African civet, honey badger, African clawless otter, spotted-necked otter, serval, caracal and African wild cat.

 The Kafue River and its tributaries are home to pods of hippopotamus and a few of the largest Nile crocodiles in southern Africa.

 There are also monitor lizards in the park.